 Compared to national and state averages across all facilities.

 Minimizes Pressure Ulcers

-This figure is an indication of the percent of long-term stay patients who suffered from new or worsened pressure ulcers.
-We find that pressure ulcers are a solid barometer of the quality of nursing care a facility provides.
+This metric gauges the percentage of long-term care patients who have pressure ulcers.
+We find that pressure ulcers are an barometer of the quality of nursing care a facility provides.

 Minimizes Serious Falls

 In Cedars of Lebanon Care Center, 3.74% of Patients had Serious Falls

 This tells you the percent of residents that have had a major fall.
 Falls resulting in serious injuries are considered to be an indicator of the quality of nursing care at a nursing home.
 Major falls leading to injury are often caused by poor nursing care.